One woman arrested, one wanted in Baltimore County stolen calf case, police say

-A Baltimore woman has been arrested and charged with multiple theft-related counts, and another woman has an active warrant for her arrest after allegedly stealing a calf from a farm in Baltimore County, police say.
+A Baltimore woman has been arrested and another woman has an active warrant for her arrest after they allegedly stole a calf from a farm in Baltimore County, police say.

 Jennifer Lauren Sully, 44, of Baltimore, was arrested Monday and charged with six counts related to the incident, including felony theft, according to court records.